-On 1st April, 2017 provisions in the Housing and Planning Act 2016 were brought into force which removed the requirement for the consent of the regulator for a registered provider of social housing to dispose of social housing dwellings (and certain other land) and the requirement for non-profit registered providers of social housing to obtain the consent of the Regulator prior to undertaking certain constitutional amendments, restructurings or mergers.
+On 6th April, 2017 provisions in the Housing and Planning Act 2016 were brought into force which removed the requirement for the consent of the Regulator of Social Housing for a registered provider of social housing to dispose of social housing dwellings (and certain other land) and the requirement for non-profit registered providers of social housing to obtain the consent of the Regulator of Social Housing prior to undertaking certain constitutional amendments, restructurings or mergers.
 These have been replaced with a notification regime.

-The Department for Communities and Local Government has consulted on the proposed use of a legislative reform order to replace the HCA as Regulator with a standalone regulator of social housing.
-That consultation did not propose changes to the functions or powers of the Regulator.
+The MHCLG has consulted on the proposed use of a legislative reform order to replace the HCA as Regulator of Social Housing with a standalone regulator of social housing.
+That consultation did not propose changes to the functions or powers of the Regulator of Social Housing.